Young German conservatives call for change after election losses

 At the same time, it said conservatives “should have the courage to represent the full spectrum of the party through new faces in government, the parliamentary group and party.”

-Deputy finance minister Jens Spahn, considered a possible successor to Merkel, drew sustained applause for a speech in which he blamed the government’s migration policies for the election losses, and said conservative leaders had refused to acknowledge that fact or address the public’s fears head on.

-The declaration did not demand an upper limit on migration as the Bavarian Christian Social Union (CSU) has done, but said a clear limit on migration and a quota for refugees were needed.
+The declaration did not demand an upper limit on migration as the CSU has done, but said a clear limit on migration and a quota for refugees were needed.

 “What we don’t need is uncontrolled immigration into our social welfare systems,” it said.

-Merkel and the Greens have rejected the call by the CSU for a migrant cap but there are signs that conservatives could agree on different wording.

-“I honestly don’t care what it’s called,” Spahn told delegates, adding that conservatives understood that some change was needed.
-“We got the message,” he said.
+The Bavarian Christian Social Union (CSU) is seeking a migrant cap to help recapture voters ahead of state elections next year, but Merkel and the Greens have rejected it.

-Some members of Merkel’s conservatives and potential coalition partners have called for an immigration law as a way to solve the issue.
+Some members of Merkel’s conservatives and potential coalition partners are now calling for an immigration law as a way to solve the issue.